Tourism Partner Resource Guide

 Add the Colorado Tourism Office public relations team to your distribution lists

 The Colorado Tourism Office public relations team proactively pitches stories about travel trends and news from across the state and appreciates industry partners sending unique story angles, press releases, and news on a regular basis.
-Email the Colorado Tourism Office Communications Manager Abby Leeper to get connected.
+Email our communications team to get in touch today.

 Share content with the Colorado Tourism Office for social media use

 Share photos of your business or destination on the Visit Colorado Facebook page and other social channels.
 With a combined following of over a million users across its social channels, the Colorado Tourism Office can help spread your message to future visitors.
-Send photos, news stories, or articles to our Social Media Strategist Dave Fluegge to be considered for social sharing.
+Send photos, news stories, or articles to our social media team.

 Utilize Colorado Tourism Office marketing and advertising opportunities